lancepokaiwang/Golang_Web_Crawling/README.md

 # Golang Web Crawling Project

 ## Requirement
-Construct a product price comparison service that enables customers to search and compare prices from two online shopping platforms simultaneously.
+Construct a product price comparison service that enables customers to search and compare prices from two online shopping platforms (Amazon and Walmart) simultaneously.

 ```
 service YourService {